 Death and dying, palliative care, patient perspectives, marginalised and vulnerable populations

 Lifelong learning and holistic benefits of education and development on social issues including equality, parenting, empowerment and informed decision making

 Gifted and talented education, dual and multiple exceptionalities in children's learning potential, social and emotional difficulties in learning and development of gifted children.

 I have written and delivered training and workshops on supporting gifted and talented learners including speaking at the World Gifted Conference and creating and delivering subject specific courses to teachers, parents, young people and children.
 I have written several published articles on gifted and talented education in regular periodicals for Potential Plus (UK based charity) for education professionals, parents, children and young people.

-I have written and delivered disabliity equality training for professionals in the public and private sector, and have delivered workshops for parents of children with disabilities.
+I have written and delivered disabliity equality training for professionals in the public and private sector, and have delivered parenting and communication workshops for parents of children with disabilities.